Summer Ride Programs

 Athletes are split into smaller groups with a coach each day, based on age and skill level.

-• Athletes must have basic foundational bike handling skills including balancing & pedaling, shifting, braking, and comfortably standing up on their pedals on downhills.
+• Athletes must demonstrate competency of basic foundational bike handling skills including balancing & pedaling, shifting, braking, and comfortably standing up on their pedals on downhills.

 • Athletes must be prepared to ride in a group with coaches and athletes.